tapirbug/fernspielapparat/doc/fernspielctl_Spec.md

 provide additional context, according to the event type.

 ### `type: "start"`
-Communicates that a phonebook has just been loaded starting from an initial state that is specified with the message.
-Not sent in the case of resets.
+Communicates that a phonebook has just been loaded and starts from an initial state that is specified with the message.
+Also sent in the case of resets.

 MUST also have the key `"initial"` on the root object, mapped to an object only holding a key `"id"`, mapped to the unique identifier of the initial